CharlesSS07/jupyter-FlowBook/README.md

 Pan around by clicking and dragging on a blank space, and zoom by scrolling in the blank space.

 Wire nodes together by dragging from the input pin of one node to the output node of another or vice versa.

-Right click on a cell/node to display a context menu of actions.
-(A normal context menu can be accessed with Shift+Right Click)